polychromatic/polychromatic-docs/pages/openrazer.md

 ### Does OpenRazer support Windows or macOS?

-Officially, no. One of the OpenRazer team members has experimented by rewriting OpenRazer to handle everything in userspace, eliminating the dependency on DKMS drivers for GNU/Linux.
+Officially, no. There has been an experiment years ago by rewriting OpenRazer to handle everything in userspace, eliminating the dependency on DKMS drivers for GNU/Linux.
 This rewrite uses [hidapi](https://github.com/signal11/hidapi) but is still in early development.